mlipatov/calc_cluster/README.md

 ## Setup

-Go to the web page with the [latest release of this repository](https://github.com/mlipatov/calc_cluster/releases/latest), download the source code as a tar.gz file, put the file in the directory where you want to un-compress it.
+Go to the web page with the [release of this repository that produces the published analysis](https://github.com/mlipatov/calc_cluster/releases/), download the source code as a tar.gz file, put the file in the directory where you want to un-compress it.

 Un-compress the file and go to the directory with executables.